thiemowa/user_generated_repair_instruction_corpus/README.md

 # Citation
-If you use the data, cite the following publication Thiemo Wambsganss and Christian Engel (2021) “Using Deep Learning for Extracting User-Generated Knowledge from Web Communities" In: Twenty-Ninth European Conference on Information Systems (ECIS 2021), Marrakesh, Morocco.
+If you use the data, cite the following publication:

+Thiemo Wambsganss and Christian Engel (2021) “Using Deep Learning for Extracting User-Generated Knowledge from Web Communities" In: Twenty-Ninth European Conference on Information Systems (ECIS 2021), Marrakesh, Morocco.